Allergic reactions(Coughing,Nausea,Vomiting)

 Treatment for allergic reactions aims to relieve symptoms and prevent their recurrence.
 This may include taking antihistamine medications to alleviate itching and coughing, as well as avoiding contact with known allergens.
 In some cases, treatment aimed at reducing inflammation and controlling the immune response may be necessary.

-See also Allergic rhinitis
+See also Promethazine

 Drugs that help treat Allergic reactions